gopherslab/conduit-connector-redis/README.md

 ### Known Limitations

 * If a PUB/SUB message is lost due to system crash, it can not be retrieved back.
 Also, the messages published during the down-time will not be received.

-* The connector doesn't support pattern based channel subscription, it only subscribes to a single channel using `SUBSCRIBE <key>`
+* The connector doesn't support pattern/multiple channel subscription, it only subscribes to a single channel.
+* The connector doesn't support multiple stream keys iteration, it only iterates over a single stream key.

+### Planned for next phase
+* Support pattern/multiple channel subscription
+* Support multiple stream DS keys

 ## Redis Destination